fcylee/germ/README.md

 This branch contains code in development for custom distance matrix input

-if `--distance_matrix` is not supplied, GeRM runs in the exact same way as the original.
+if `--distance_matrix` is not supplied, GeRM runs in the exact same way as the original (but with some fixes).

 distance matrix is currently only supporting one sequence per run, unlike original implementation.